Control your snacking urges and get results

-Linda Copeland has numerous snacks that she recommends that includes whole strawberries dipped in Greek yogurt.
-Other snacks include, “Wheat crackers (such as Triscuit) topped with cream cheese and sliced strawberries” and the really good idea of, “Nuts with the shells on-if you have to shell the nuts, you’ll slow down and give your body time to feel satisfied, and won’t eat as many.”
+Linda Copeland has numerous snacks that she recommends that include whole strawberries dipped in Greek yogurt.
+Other snacks include, “wheat crackers (such as Triscuit) topped with cream cheese and sliced strawberries” and the really good idea of, “Nuts with the shells on if you have to shell the nuts, you’ll slow down and give your body time to feel satisfied, and won’t eat as many.”

 Bobby Kleinau a certified personal trainer and a certified nutrition counselor (America Association of Drugless Practitioners) recommends drinking more water daily.

-He recommends to drink half your bodyweight in ounces of water a day!
+He recommends drinking half your body weight in ounces of water a day!
 He also gives us his go-to food to battle cravings, “I take a table-spoon of unsalted almond butter and drizzle it with raw honey.”

 Rene Ficek urges everyone to consume snacks that have a good protein and fiber content to help fill you up and keep you full.
 Several great snacks are: